 In its most basic form, the editorial calendar should tell you:

-And all of these items should be determined by your content strategy before you actually dive into creating the editorial calendar.
+All of these items should be determined by your content strategy before you actually dive into creating an editorial calendar.Here's an example:

 They can then use these percentage guidelines to develop their editorial calendar, publishing four inspiration posts for every six how-tos.

-Considering all of this, the coffee shop will have to decide how often and when they’ll be publishing content.In the case of this example, they probably have limited resources and one person handling all their marketing, so it’s likely that the most they could handle is one post per week.
+Considering all of this, the coffee shop will have to decide how often and when they’ll be publishing content.In the case of this example, they probably have limited resources and one person handling all their marketing.
+So it’s likely that the most they could handle would be one post per week.
 Let’s say they also have higher engagement toward the end of the week.
 Our coffee shop decides that they’ll publish one blog post per week, consistently hitting the publish button on Thursday afternoons.

-Okay.
-So once we have all that information—once we know what needs to be published, where it’ll be published, who is responsible, and when we want to publish—it’s time to actually create an editorial calendar of your own.In the case of the coffee shop, the editorial calendar might look something like this:
+Once we know what needs to be published, where it’ll be published, who is responsible, and when we want to publish—it’s time to actually create an editorial calendar of your own.In the case of the coffee shop, the editorial calendar might look something like this:

 The content manager will write a blog post on Mondays, review (hopefully with a second reviewer looking it over as well) on Tuesdays, and hit the publish button on Thursdays.
 The topic is specified for each week in keeping with the topic distribution chart above.
 And the system is pretty simple.Depending on the type of calendar, gathering, or publishing software they’re using, the coffee shop could also set up reminder emails or pop-ups and monthly or quarterly check-ins with the team to reevaluate strategy, review popular posts, and brainstorm how to make their blog and content better.

-So, obviously many of you will have much more complex projects than this.
+Many of you will have much more complex projects than this.
 You’ve got multiple authors—perhaps in-house and freelance.
 You’ve got more than one blog or content project in the works.
 And then there’s that review process, which involves everyone from the company lawyer to the janitor (okay, so maybe not the janitor…but it sure feels that way sometimes, right?).